 Family and whereabouts

 Born in Washington, D.C., in 1943.
 Grew up on the west coast, mainly in San Francisco and the Bay Area.
 Graduated from high school in White Plains, New York, in 1960.
-Over the years, lived in ten states and the District of Columbia.
+Over the years, lived in nine states and the District of Columbia.
 Moved to Bethesda, Maryland, in September 2014, with my wife Jo Shifrin.
-Two children (and a son-in-law) and two grandchildren.
+We have two grown children (and a son-in-law) and two grandchildren.

 Graduated from Yale University in 1964 with a B.A. in politics and economics, from Harvard Law School in 1967 with a J.D., and from Columbia University in 1995 with a Ph.D. in political science.